 If a coworker has a door shut, stay out.
 Even if they don’t look like they’re busy at the moment, give them their space.
 The door is shut for a reason.
 Heed this rule if you also see them talking on the phone.
 They already have something on their mind, and you don’t want to distract them further.

 Rule #4: Skip the Childish Pranks

 Any joke made at your coworker’s expense probably isn’t all that funny.
 It’s even worse if it costs you a client.
-While it’s good to have a fun and inside jokes coworker, especially when they are literally over your shoulder, but don’t let it get in the way of your work or you’ll both deal with the consequences.
+While it’s good to have a fun and inside jokes type of coworker, especially when they are literally over your shoulder, don’t let it get in the way of your work or you’ll both deal with the consequences.

 Rule #5: Take a Breath Before You Hit ‘Send’

 You need to get a hold of someone.
 What do you do?
 I bet you head straight for your email before picking up the phone.
 I agree it is easier to shoot off a quick email than face the possibility of losing control in a face-to-face encounter.
 But be aware!
 Once that email is sent to a coworker (or to or from a work email account) it becomes company property.
 Don’t say something you may regret minutes after hitting that infamous ‘send’ button.
 Emails also run the risk of getting things misinterpreted.
 Save the drama, and walk down the hall to the person’s office, and hash it out verbally.
 It may prove quicker than an email, especially if the problem at hand is about who’s turn it is to wash the kitchen coffee pot.

 Of Possible Interest:

 - Proper Email Etiquette

 - The Impact of Microaggressions